-In an emergency situation only, if a rigid tow bar is not available, a rope can be used provided you proceed with extra caution.
+In an emergency situation only, if a rigid tow bar is not available, use a rope.
+Proceed with extra caution.
 In some areas, it may be illegal to do so.
 Check with state or local authorities.

 Remove the drive belt, attach the rope to the ski legs (spindles), have someone sit on the towed snowmobile to activate the brake, and tow at low speed.